TasniaKhan14/useful-links/after-starting.md

 ## Software
 * Teleporter [Firefox](https://s3-eu-west-1.amazonaws.com/gustaf-dist/composer/index.html), [Chrome](https://chrome.google.com/webstore/detail/guardian-staff-extension/hgdefnifioidkaphoeplpjinodnbbmfg?authuser=0) - browser extension for jumping between guardian content in the Content API/Composer/Frontend/Ophan and more
 * [Prism/Marauder](https://github.com/guardian/prism/tree/master/marauder) - For finding instances in AWS

-## Email lists
-* dig.dev - is for general department wide messages - ask Sidel Stewart or Iona McKendrick to be added to this list
-* dig.dev.software - is for software related messages - email IT Servicedesk and ask to be added to this list
-* 2FA_force - staff for whom two factor authentication will be enforced
-*
-## Other
-* [Free Guardian Membership](https://membership.theguardian.com/join/staff) - including a guardian canvas bag!